espressif/esp-idf-diag/esp_idf_diag/data/recipes/README.md

 ## Recipe variables

 The `recipe` can utilize the following variables.
-The `idf.py diag` assigns values to these variables and expands them in the recipe upon loading.
+The `esp-idf-diag` assigns values to these variables and expands them in the recipe upon loading.
 To use a variable, format it as `${NAME}`, such as `${IDF_PATH}`.

 * PROJECT_DIR

-    Project directory specified by idf.py using the `-C` or `--project-dir` option.
+    The project directory as specified by the `--project-dir` option, or defaults to the current working directory if not specified.

 * BUILD_DIR

-    Build directory specified by idf.py using the `-B` or `--build-dir` option.
+    The build directory as specified by the `--build-dir` option, or it defaults to `PROJECT_DIR/build`.

 * IDF_PATH